-The European Continent offers such diversity of experiences, it’s not surprising deciding on the best time to visit Europe can be challenging.
+A continent-spanning 50 countries with such diverse experiences and climates – it’s not surprising deciding on the best time to visit Europe can be challenging.

-You may be planning to visit only one destination – maybe you’ve chosen to try house sitting in Europe, or, you’d like to tour all or part of the continent – when is the best month to visit Europe?
+You may be planning to visit only one destination, or you’d like to tour all or part of the continent – when is the best month to visit Europe?

-While there’s no wrong time to visit Europe, there’s certainly a season to suit your personal preferences.
+Europe continues to be a go-to travel destination all year round, so there’s no wrong time to visit Europe.
+There is a season to suit every personal preference.
 The seasons in Europe are the same for each country throughout the Continent, but not quite in the same way.

-Countries in the south of Europe such as Greece, Spain, and Portugal experience warmer weather and milder winters.
-Countries in the north experience much colder winters – which make them perfect skiing or snowy festive destinations.
+Countries in the south of Europe such as Greece, Spain, and Portugal experience warmer summers and milder winters.
+Countries in the north experience moderate summers and much colder winters, making them perfect skiing or snowy festive destinations.

 Spring in Europe

 Spring in Europe takes place between March and May.

 The weather in Europe starts warming up in March.
 Flowers begin to bloom, offering colourful landscapes of vibrant tulip fields and Europe’s best displays of blossom trees.

 Animals also begin to emerge from hibernation and migrate – an excellent time for wildlife enthusiasts to visit Europe.
 Many don’t know Europe has some of the world’s best wildlife destinations.

 No matter where in Europe you decide to visit, spring is a beautiful time of year.
 For travellers looking to explore the great outdoors, the temperature in Europe in May is perfect.